-- 1. What are the types and potential locations of underwater cultural heritage sites within the EEZ of the U.S. Pacific Island territories that could be impacted by offshore wind development or marine mineral extraction? - 2.
+- 1. What are the types and potential locations of underwater cultural heritage sites within the EEZ of American Samoa that could be impacted by offshore wind development or marine mineral extraction? - 2.
 What types of terrestrial archaeological sites or historic properties could be affected by offshore wind development? - 3.
-What is the best way to consult with the indigenous communities of American Samoa, Guam, and the CNMI?

-4. What types of traditional cultural properties need to be considered in relation to offshore wind development or marine mineral extraction?
+What is the best way to consult with the indigenous communities of American Samoa? - 4.
+What types of traditional cultural properties need to be considered in relation to offshore wind development or marine mineral extraction?